muhannadbm/Python/README.md

 - Coding-an-interactive-script: (A simple die roller)
   - die.py: A simple die roller

+- Programming-with-functions: (Some operations on strings)
+  - funcs.py:
+    - matching_parens(String s) function: Returns True if the string s has a matching pair of parentheses.
+    - first_in_parens(String s) function: Returns The substring of s that is inside the first pair of parentheses.

 - Challange-problems: (Some operations on strings)
   - exercise1/funcs.py: A function to find all instances of a substring.